lueck1803/interia-PT/inertia PT/Masterthesis/To Do (Masterthesis).md

 - [ ] Browser Uni aufräumen
 - clean the proposal
 - sort the introduction and theorie
-- explain the algorythm at it's current state and it's flaws and also the ways to refine it
+- explain the algorithm at it's current state and it's flaws and also the ways to refine it
 - [ ] clean the folder **sqaureboxEvaluation**
-- make clear snapshots with plots with the latest algo. ==am Windows PC==
+- make / clear snapshots with plots with the latest algo. ==am Windows PC==
 	- **new folder**
 	- **clear naming**
 	- **neat** / **oversee-able**